OpenNFT/OpenNFT/docs/install.rst

 .. note::

-    If you do not have write access in ``MATLABROOT`` the installer will try to install "Matlab Engine for Python" with Administrator/root privileges (It elevates privileges via UAC/sudo).
+    If you do not have the write access in ``MATLABROOT``, the installer will try to install "Matlab Engine for Python" with Administrator/root privileges, i.e., elevating privileges via UAC/sudo.

 Install from Project Directory
 ++++++++++++++++++++++++++++++

-Also you can install OpenNFT from your working directory (OpenNFT project root directory).
+Alternatively, you can install OpenNFT from your working directory (OpenNFT project root directory).
-It is convenient if you working on the project or you want to contribute.
+It is convenient if you are working on the project or want to contribute.

 .. rubric:: Cloning the project repository

-Firstly, the project repository (or its fork) should be cloned:
+First, the project repository (or its fork) is cloned:

 .. code-block::